cuba-platform/ldap-addon/README.md

 #### ldap.expiringSessionsEnable

-* **Description:** if set to `true`, the system sends notifications to inform a user that his/her session is about to expire.
+* **Description:** if set to `true`, the system sends notifications to inform the user that their session is about to expire.
 * **Default value:** true